aochagavia/Space-Invaders/readme.md

 ## Running the input program

-Note: the input program is not in this repository, but can be found [here](https://github.com/peerhenry/execut_retro_input)

 ```
+cd input
 cargo run --release
 ```

-Notice the `--release` flag, which is absolutely necessary if you expect the application to perform properly.
+Notice the `--release` flag, which is absolutely necessary if you expect the application to perform well.
 Without it, the background soundtrack will not work properly.